gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 -   Randomly curating one item at a time.
 -   Devoting effort to the newest things instead of the most important.
--   Attempting to curate an entire accession from start to finish.
+-   Attempting to curate a large accession from start to finish.
 -   Being consistent for consistency's sake.
 -   Letting perfect become the enemy of good.